AdrianC165/CarEvaluation/README.md

 ```

 ## Notes
-- Ensure that no hardcoded paths are used; the dataset should be placed in the `CarEvaluation` folder..
+- Ensure that no hardcoded paths are used; the dataset should be placed in the `CarEvaluation` folder.
 - The dataset file is not included in this repository but must be downloaded separately from the provided link.